Close Menu

 Not only do we attempt to win your ongoing benefits, we also try to win your past due Social Security benefits.
 When you file your application, the appeal process can take so long that you will be due back benefits.
 Also, if you have previous applications, you might be able to win past due benefits on those prior applications.
 Learn about past due benefits.

 Also, we bring over 30 years of legal experience to your SSD and SSI case.
 For instance, Dianna Cannon has been helping clients win SSA hearings for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
-Together, we have won over 20,000 SSD and SSI cases for our clients.
+Together, we have won over 20,000 SSDI and SSI cases for our clients.
 You can trust we will do everything we can to win your SSDI and SSI benefits.